- Brookings Main Campus

 - Agriculture and Natural Sciences(working in a hands-on environment)

 In addition to the course ACS 102 Exploratory Studies, students are encouraged to enroll in ACS 119 First Year Seminar and ACS 143 Mastering Lifetime Learning Skills.
-These courses are designed to help students get started on the right track with studying, managing time, and utilizing resources to be successful.
-The program also provides academic advising, free tutoring services, and weekly Supplemental Instruction opportunities.
+These courses are designed to help students get started on the right track with studying, managing time and utilizing resources to be successful.
+The Exploratory Studies program website has more details about the program and tracks.

 Contact an advisor by email or call 605-688-4155 to learn more about the Exploratory Studies program.